 I, Taharqa, Pharaoh of Two Lands

-In Spring 2022, the Louvre will open the exhibition “I, Taharqa, Pharaoh of Two Lands”, made possible with the support of American Friends of the Louvre’s International Council.
+In Spring 2022, the Louvre opened the exhibition “I, Taharqa, Pharaoh of Two Lands,” made possible with the support of American Friends of the Louvre’s International Council.

-With loans from museums in Khartoum, Boston, London, Berlin, and Copenhagen, the artifacts on view in the exhibition will include breathtaking sculpture, statues, statuettes, daggers, reliefs, stelae, pottery (terra cotta and vases), jewelry, amulets, figurines, faïence, as well as large-scale altars and portals.
+With loans from museums in Khartoum, Boston, London, Berlin, and Copenhagen, the artifacts on view in the exhibition included breathtaking sculpture, statues, statuettes, daggers, reliefs, stelae, pottery (terra cotta and vases), jewelry, amulets, figurines, faïence, as well as large-scale altars and portals.